 - More Information

-The Florida Department of Health in Escambia County (FDOH-Escambia) suspended specimen collection for COVID-19 offered to Florida residents.
-Closure of the testing site will support ongoing COVID-19 contact tracing efforts needed to mitigate community spread and risk of infection to others.
+FDOH-Escambia suspended specimen collection (testing) for COVID-19 offered to Florida residents.
+Closure of the testing site is supporting ongoing COVID-19 contact tracing efforts needed to mitigate community spread and risk of infection to others.
 COVID-19 testing sites continue to be available at several locations in Escambia County, allowing FDOH-Escambia to focus efforts on contact tracing needs.

 Sites for COVID-Testing in Escambia County

-COVID-19 testing is available at several locations in Escambia County, including drive-thru and walk-up testing.
+COVID-19 testing is available at several locations in Escambia County.

 Testing sites and eligibility criteria vary and are subject to change.
-For more detailed information on testing sites, visit Escambia County’s dedicated COVID-19 webpage or call the Citizen Information Center at 850-471-6600.
+For more detailed information on testing sites, visit Escambia County’s dedicated COVID-19 webpage.

 The COVID-19 vaccine is a monumental step toward getting this disease under control in Florida, but the department is still encouraging residents and visitors to take all precautions to protect themselves and others from the spread of the virus.
 These include frequent hand washing, wearing face masks, maintaining six feet of social distancing, and staying home if you are feeling sick.